 View our Blast Notices and Results for more details.

-Four control homes in the Town of Malartic were fitted with measuring instruments from 2014 to 2016 in order to study the structural damage caused by mine blasting.
+Four control homes in Malartic were fitted with measuring instruments from 2014 to 2016 in order to study the structural damage caused by mine blasting.
 External experts installed and calibrated the measuring instruments, while our team extracted and summarized the data.
 An analysis of the data recorded for the 2014 to 2016 period has been compiled into a study that is available below.
 Data have been collected for 3 control houses since 2016.